 Overtreated and Overwatered Lawns that Waste $$ and Keep Asking for More.
 Pesticides, weedkillers, excess fertilizer and excessive watering don’t just waste money, though – they damage soil health, kill beneficial insects, and reduce the drought-tolerance of turfgrasses.
 It’s an addictive cycle.

-Reducing or Replacing Lawns.
-Where they aren't needed for recreation, lawns can be replaced with any mixture of trees, shrubs, and perennials, even edibles, and all of those can be beautiful.
-(Learn more.)
+Acres of Lawn Serving No Purpose.
+Where they aren’t needed for recreation, lawns can be replaced with any mixture of trees, shrubs, and perennials, even edibles, and all of those can increase the appeal of a landscape to humans (and other species too) while decreasing its demands.